 Do you have a unique domain name with special value?
-The brokers want a chunk of it.
+Brokers want a chunk of it.
 This new website promotes direct dealing between buyers and sellers.
+No commission.

 If you survive the sudden stop at the end your hair will turn gray and instinctively you know it is time to sell all of those domain names you've been sitting on for the past two decades.
 What are they worth?
 I have a few ideas about that and we're going to find out if I am right or not.